dennis6p/adaptive-cards-py/README.md

 * [__Official repository__](https://github.com/microsoft/AdaptiveCards)

 💡 **Please note**
-<br> There are size limitations related to the traget framework a card is supposed to be used with.
+<br> There are size limitations related to the [__target framework__](https://learn.microsoft.com/en-us/adaptive-cards/resources/partners#live) (or "__Host__") a card is supposed to be used with.
 As of now, the maximum card size can be __28KB__ when used with Webhooks in Teams ([__Format cards in Teams__](https://learn.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-format?tabs=adaptive-md%2Cdesktop%2Cdesktop1%2Cdesktop2%2Cconnector-html)).
 For bot frameworks the upper limit is set to __40KB__ ([__Format your bot messages__](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/how-to/format-your-bot-messages)).
 An corresponding check is planned to be added soon to the [`SchemaValidator`](#validate-schema).

 ## Features

 💡 **Please note**
 <br>It's highly recommended to turn on the **type check** capabilities for Python in your editor.
 This will serve you with direct feedback about the structures you create.
 If you are trying to assign values of incompatible types, your editor will mark it as such and yell at you right in the moment you are about to do so.
+Otherwise, invalid schemas can be detected by making use of the card validation,
+once the card has been successfully created.

 + Type annotated components based on Python's **dataclasses**
 + Schema validation for version compatibility